- July 18, 2024

 In conclusion, the function calling feature allows LLMs to recognize when a task requires an external API or a specific code execution to intelligently collect results from a function call with its arguments.
 This enhances the AI's ability to perform complex tasks and interact with external systems, transforming LLMs into LLM agents.

 As we look ahead, we're excited to announce the upcoming release of the Friendli Tools, designed to simplify and optimize function calling.
-Stay tuned for more updates and detailed guides on leveraging these new tools to unlock the full potential of your AI solutions.
+Stay tuned for part 2 and part 3 of this blog series, providing with more updates and detailed guides on leveraging these new tools to unlock the full potential of your AI solutions.

 Written by